St Leonard's-in-the-Fields Church

-St Leonard's-in-the-Fields is a Church of Scotland church in Perth, Perth and Kinross, Scotland.
-Standing on Marshall Place, at its junction with Scott Street, overlooking the northern end of the South Inch, it was built between 1882 and 1885, to a design by J. J. Stevenson, and is now a Category A listed building.
-It is in the Gothic Revival style.
+St Leonard's-in-the-Fields Church (formerly St Leonard's-in-the-Fields and Trinity Church) is located in Perth, Scotland.
+The church stands on Marshall Place at its junction with Scott Street, overlooking the northern end of the South Inch.
+Built between 1882 and 1885 to a design by J. J. Stevenson, it is now a Category A listed building.
+A Church of Scotland place of worship, the building is designed in the Gothic Revival style.

+Inside, the semi-octagonal apse was inspired by the 15th-century apse of the Church of the Holy Rude in Stirling.

 Perth photographer Magnus Jackson had a wooden studio on the site between the 1850s and 1884.

-Inside, the semi-octagonal apse was inspired by the 15th-century apse of the Church of the Holy Rude in Stirling.

-The organ is by Perth native Henry Bryceson's company of London and dates to 1881.
-It was built for the former Morningside United Presbyterian Church and moved here in 1985, installed in a modern ash case.
+The organ, built in 1881 by the London-based company of Perth native Henry Bryceson, was originally installed in the former Morningside United Presbyterian Church.
+It was moved to St Leonard's-in-the-Fields in 1985 and installed in a modern ash case.